 Quartz worktop maintenance

-Quartz is manmade material containing over 93% of natural components and, to lesser extent, other components to ensure the right colour and consistency.
-Manufacturing of worktop involves cutting quartz into suitable size and finishing its edges and surface.
+Quartz contains more than 93% natural components and, to a lesser extent, other components to ensure the right colour and consistency.
+Manufacturing the worktop involves cutting quartz into a suitable size after which its edges and surface is finished.

 Quartz worktops are durable, waterproof and easy to clean.
 When properly maintained, they will last for decades.

-For daily cleaning of quartz worktop, we recommend using damp (microfiber) cloth, warm water and either neutral (pH 7), mild alkaline (pH 8-10) or mild acidic (pH 4-6) detergent if necessary.
-You should prefer cleaning products specially designed for quartz and avoid using highly acidic or bleach containing cleaning products.
-Abrasive materials may also damage stone surface.
+For the daily cleaning of a quartz worktop, we recommend using damp (microfiber) cloth, warm water and, if necessary, either a neutral (pH 7), mild alkaline (pH 8-10) or mild acidic (pH 4-6) detergent.
+Look after cleaning products especially designed for quartz and avoid using highly acidic or products containing bleach.
+Abrasive materials may also damage stone surfaces.

 Preventing and removing stains

-In case of heavy staining, we recommend using special cleaning products designed for quartz surfaces.
-Such products are available at local office of Diapol or retail outlets.
-After using the cleaning product, we recommend to wash the worktop again with clean water and detergent.
+In case of heavy staining, we recommend using a special cleaning product designed for quartz surfaces.
+After using the cleaning product, we recommend to wash the worktop again with clean water and the detergent.